Stakeholder Engagement

 Please refer to the collaboration case with Habikino City for more information.

-Link: (https://corp.mizuno.com/en/sustainability/sustainability-report/social-issues/healthylife)
+Link: (https://corp.mizuno.com/jp/sustainability/sustainability-report/social-issues/healthylife)

-Communication with suppliers
+Communication with supplier

 To promote CSR procurement activities, including ensuring the human rights and occupational safety and health of workers in subcontracted factories and promoting environmental conservation activities in the factories, we actively communicate with production-related suppliers and local staff.
 In the event of an audit, we hold a follow-up meeting to understand the current situation of the suppliers and provide the necessary advice.

-Collaboration with labor unions –"Global Framework Agreement"
+Collaboration with labor unions – “Global Framework Agreement”

 * On October 1, 2020, we updated the content of the Global Framework Agreement signed with IndustriALL Global Union (I-ALL) in 2011.